Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Wyong had a median income among taxpayers of $43,959.
-The average income stood at $53,415.
-This is lower than national averages, which were $60,817 and $83,003 across Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income for Wyong as of September 2025 would be approximately $47,854, with average income at around $58,148.
-From the 2021 Census, incomes in Wyong fall between the 7th and 12th percentiles nationally.
-Income analysis shows that 27.6% of Wyong's population (1,305 individuals) have incomes ranging from $800 to $1,499, contrasting with the region where the $1,500 - $2,999 bracket leads at 30.9%.
-Housing affordability pressures are severe in Wyong, with only 79.0% of income remaining after housing costs, ranking at the 6th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released in financial year 2023, the suburb of Wyong had a median income among taxpayers of $43,959.
+The average level stood at $53,415.
+This is lower than the national average and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $47,854 (median) and $58,148 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Wyong all fall between the 7th and 12th percentiles nationally.
+Income analysis reveals that 27.6% of the population (1,305 individuals) fall within the $800 - 1,499 income range, contrasting with the region where the $1,500 - 2,999 bracket leads at 30.9%.
+Housing affordability pressures are severe, with only 79.0% of income remaining after housing costs, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income